Skip to main content

 Why Mori no Ohagi Matters in Osaka's Sweet Landscape

-For anyone exploring Osaka's broader restaurant scene, Mori no Ohagi stands out for its accessible price point and its confirmed 2023 Tabelog 100 listing in the Japanese traditional sweets / Japanese sweets cafe - WEST category.
-The verified spend is JPY 999.
+For anyone exploring Osaka's broader restaurant scene, Mori no Ohagi stands out for its accessible price point and its 2023 Tabelog 100 listing in the Japanese traditional sweets / Japanese sweets cafe - WEST category.
+The spend is JPY 999.

-The verified hours are split into two daily service windows from Tuesday through Saturday: 10 AM–1 PM and 2–5 PM.
+Hours are split into two daily service windows from Tuesday through Saturday: 10 AM–1 PM and 2–5 PM.
 Mori no Ohagi is closed on Mondays and Sundays.
 If you're planning a hotel stay in Osaka or mapping an itinerary around bars in Osaka, those opening windows are the key practical detail to plan around.

 How It Sits Among Low-Spend Osaka Stops